ttlion/sdtDBN/README.md

 ```
  -b,--numStaticParents <int>            Maximum number of static parents
-                                        of a certain node (default = 2)
+                                        of a certain node (default = 2).
  -inf,--inferenceFile <file>            File with variables to perform
-                                        inference on
+                                        inference on.
  -infFmt,--inferenceFormat <file>       Format to present inference.
 Can
-                                        be mostProb or distrib, to give
+                                        be distrSampl, to give only a
+                                        value sampled according to the
+                                        distribution; mostProb, to give
-                                        only the most probable value or
+                                        only the most probable value; or
+                                        distrib, to give the full
-                                        the full distribution, for each
+                                        distribution, for each attribute
+                                        specified (where distrSampl is
+                                        applied to intermmediate nodes).
-                                        attribute specified.
-Default is
+                                        Default is distrSampl.
-                                        mostProb.
  -is,--inputStaticFile <file>           Input CSV file with static
                                         features to be used for network
                                         learning.
  -obs,--obsFile <file>                  File with the observations where
-                                        inference should be done
+                                        inference should be done.
  -obsStatic,--obsStaticFile <file>      File with the static observations
-                                        to make inference
+                                        to make inference.
- -outInf,--outputInferenceFile <file>   File to write the inference
+ -outInf,--outputInferenceFile <file>   Writes inference output to <file>.
-                                        performed
+                                        If not supplied, inference output
+                                        is written to terminal.
  -t,--trajectory <int>                  Timestep until which trajectory is
-                                        to be determined
+                                        to be determined.
  -tf,--outputTrajectoryFile <file>      Writes predicted trajectories to
                                         <file>.
 If not supplied, output is
                                         written to terminal.